How KRATE data storage works.

 Training and implementation errors of privacy protection systems leads to human error, creating environments with avoidable security risks.

-Least privilege: Access is limited to users with a legitimate purpose or role.
+Access is limited to users that have a legitimate purpose and/or operate in an appropriate role.

-Need-to-know: Information will only be shared or discussed if it is required to perform a specific task even if the person has access rights.
+Information will only be available if required to perform a specific task even if the person or device has access.

-Full auditing: Alert data owners of possible misuse, misrepresentation and misappropriation of data.
+Alert data owners of possible misuse, misrepresentation and/or misappropriation of information.

-A combination of erasure coding and checksums allows the KRATE Storage network to repair corrupted or missing user data with zero knowledge of what the data is.
-Data owners do not need to keep their node running to maintain data integrity.
+A combination of erasure coding and checksums allows the KRATE Cloud to repair corrupted or missing user data with zero knowledge of what the data is.
+Data owners do not need self-monitor data to maintain integrity.

 Achieving and maintaining compliance with PIPEDA in Canada, HIPAA in the US, or GDPR in Europe, is made easier with the ability to enable or disable integrated privacy standards on demand.